top of page

 • General tightening of regulations around animal imports post-pandemic

-This decision affects all new import applications, regardless of generation (F1–F5 or SBT), effectively closing our gene pool within Australia.
+This decision affects all new import applications, regardless of generation (F1–F5 or SBT).
+Essentially, it effectively closes the gene pool within Australia.

 🧠 Let’s Clear Up a Major Misunderstanding

-There is no scientific evidence that bengals pose more danger to Australian wildlife than any other domestic cat breed.
+There is no scientific evidence suggesting that Bengals pose a greater danger to Australian wildlife than other domestic cat breeds.
 In fact:

-• No peer-reviewed studies single out bengals as disproportionately harmful to native species
+• No peer-reviewed studies specifically identify Bengals as disproportionately harmful to native species.

-• Much of the stigma is based on appearance — their wild look and spotted coats
+• Much of the stigma around Bengals is based on their appearance, particularly their wild look and spotted coats.

-Important: Many community reports and wildlife sightings that “identify” a bengal are actually misidentified spotted domestic cats (tabby DSHs or mixed breeds).
-The presence of spots does not indicate hybrid ancestry or increased predatory risk.
+Important: Many community reports and wildlife sightings that “identify” a Bengal are often misidentifications of spotted domestic cats, such as tabby DSHs or mixed breeds.
+The presence of spots does not necessarily indicate hybrid ancestry or an increased predatory risk.

 🧬 Why This Matters: Genetic Bottlenecking & Health Risks

-Australia already had a limited number of bengal bloodlines due to import costs, quarantine restrictions, and breed rarity.
+Australia already had a limited number of Bengal bloodlines due to high import costs, quarantine restrictions, and breed rarity.
 With this ban now in place, the existing breeding population is all we have.

 • Genetic diversity drops

-• Traits like coat clarity, temperament, and structural soundness may decline over time
+• Traits such as coat clarity, temperament, and structural soundness may decline over time

 💬 What You Can Do

-If you're a bengal lover, this is the time to:
+If you're a Bengal lover, this is the time to take action:

-• Ask about genetic diversity and outcross strategy when purchasing kittens
+• Inquire about genetic diversity and outcrossing strategies when purchasing kittens.

-• Stay informed about your pet’s pedigree, health screening, and breeder transparency
+• Stay informed about your pet’s pedigree, health screenings, and breeder transparency.

 bottom of page